Codonopsis health benefits include strengthening the digestive, respiratory and immune systems, and much more.

-Many of the herbal formulas used here at Natchez Trace Veterinary Services contain Codonopsis as one of the main ingredients, so we thought you may be interested in the history, use and effects of this amazing herb.
+Many of the herbs we use at Natchez Trace Veterinary Services contain Codonopsis as one of the main ingredients.
+So, we thought you might be interested in the history, use, and effects of this amazing herb.

 From a Traditional Chinese Medical perspective, the immune system, called Wei Qi (“way chee”) is considered to be the body’s main defense.

-According to TCM theory, the functioning of the stomach and spleen are the root of all Qi in the the body.
+According to TCM theory, the functioning of the stomach and spleen is the root of all Qi in the body.

-This is because the stomach breaks down the food which as been eaten and the spleen absorbs and distributes the nutrients throughout the body to develop Qi.
+The reason is that the stomach breaks down the food and the spleen absorbs and distributes the nutrients throughout the body to develop Qi.

 Codonopsis Health Benefits in Traditional Chinese Medicine

-In Traditional Chinese Medicine, Codonopsis is considered one of the herbs that tonifies Qi.
+Traditional Chinese Medicine considers Codonopsis a herb that tonifies Qi.

-In TCM Codonopsis is often used to tonify the “middle warmer” to augment the qi for symptoms including lack of appetite, diarrhea, fatigue, vomiting, prolapse (uterus, stomach, rectum), and any spleen qi deficiency.
+TCM practitioners often use Codonopsis to tonify the “middle warmer” to augment the qi for symptoms including lack of appetite, diarrhea, fatigue, vomiting, prolapse (uterus, stomach, rectum), and any spleen qi deficiency.

-It is also used to tonify the lungs in cases of shortness of breath, chronic cough, and spleen qi deficiency due to large amounts of sputum.
+TCVM practitioners also use it to tonify the lungs in cases of shortness of breath, chronic cough, and spleen qi deficiency due to large amounts of sputum.

 Codonopsis Health Benefits in Western Herbal Medicine

-In Western herbal medicine Codonopsis root is used in teas, tablets and tinctures.
+Western herbal medicine uses Codonopsis root in teas, tablets, and tinctures.